Wbrown633/ForcePosnLogConverter/README.txt

 Mech Engineering Co-Op Jan - June '17

-NOTE: This program was written in Python 2.7 and will not run , as written, with a Python 3.X compiler!!
+NOTE: This program was written in Python 2.7 and will not run , as written, with a Python 3.X interpreter!!

 Libraries Needed: Matplotlib